FOSSEE/dwsim_custom_model/README.md

-eSim Circuit Simulation Module for http://esim.fossee.in, FOSSEE, IIT Bombay written for Drupal 7
+DWSIM Custom Module for http://dwsim.fossee.in, FOSSEE, IIT Bombay written for Drupal 7

 Author: